tagbangers/jgroups-s3-client-ping/README.md

 ## Overview

-S3_CLIENT_PING will communicate using AWS SDK for Java.
+S3_CLIENT_PING is a JGroups discovery protocol which using AWS SDK for Java.
 Credentials are resolved by Default Credential Provider Chain: for example, you can use Instance profile credentials with it, which exist within the instance metadata associated with the IAM role.

 ## Maven